codylane/puppet-beaker_init/README.md

 The command above will create a skeleton in `/tmp/exmaple_project` so you can quickly start using beaker + puppet rspec... etc.

-Now that you have all the base stuff setup, you'll need to start defining your beaker acceptance tests.
-Here is a pretty descent example of what the layout of a complext beaker test suite would like like. https://github.com/puppetlabs/puppetlabs-mysql/tree/master/spec
+Now that you have a base skeleton beaker structure, you'll need to start defining your beaker acceptance tests.
+Here is a pretty descent example of what the layout of a complex beaker test suite would like like. https://github.com/puppetlabs/puppetlabs-mysql/tree/master/spec

 ## Development